 Western organized religion revolves around censorship.
 It involves weekly meetings where people subject themselves to mythology masquerading as fact.
 Along with the mythology are values and ideas that political entities can manipulate to their ends.

-Remember, any content that presents a potential financial liability or threat to membership are the enemies of the group owners.
+Remember, any content that presents a potential financial liability or threat to membership is the group owners’ enemies.
 That’s because maintaining a paying membership is a vital source of cash flow.
-So, maintaining control of what you see and hear is important.
+So, maintaining control of what you see and hear is essential.

 Censorship in the Corporate World

 We accept censorship in the workplace.
-It’s a mistake to think corporate policies are there to protect the employees.
-Non-compete clauses and intellectual property policies protect the rights of the company.
+It’s a mistake to think corporate policies protect the employees.
+Non-compete clauses and intellectual property policies defend the rights of the company.
 However, even policies like those against discrimination are primarily to protect the company.

 Learn the importance of unplugging from the cultural narrative.
-When you unplug, it gives you space to think.
+When you disconnect from it, then you space to think.
 It helps you to spot the use of other forms of censorship.

 Is Suppression Really for Our Protection?

 The argument we hear is that censorship for our protection is necessary because it protects us from awful stuff.
 In other words, hearing or seeing things that don’t support their agenda is a threat.
 But who decides what is threatening?
-Those in charge of the social group decide.
-They decide what is good and what is bad.
+Those in charge of the social group choose what is appropriate.
+They determine what is right and what is wrong.
 This way, you don’t have to decide for yourself.
-Bottom line.
 Above all, censoring protects the financial interests of those who profit from the group.

 What can you do to Combat Censorship?

 1) Express your opinion to those who own the group.
 Chances are it will not change their minds.
-They created these boundaries to protect their financial interests, which could be advertisers or paying members.
+They created these boundaries to protect their financial interests, such as advertisers or paying members.

 2) Seek other outlets that allow more freedom of expression.
 Find others with the same interests.